 As we publish guides on how to repair electric toothbrushes we are often asked, when buying a new electric toothbrush, which models will be easiest to repair or replace the battery in when the battery eventually stops holding a full charge.
-Below is our current answer to this question, as of 2021.
+Below is our current answer to this question, as of this year.

 Total Cost of Ownership